Act of Union 1840: History

 Upper Canada, with its British and Protestant majority, was growing more rapidly than Lower Canada, with the French-Canadian and Catholic majority.
 It was hoped that by merging the two colonies, the French-Canadian cultural presence in North America would gradually disappear through assimilation.
-As such, the Act also contained measures banning the French language from official use in the Legislative Assembly.
+As such, the act also contained measures banning the French language from official use in the Canadian parliament.
 However, despite the amalgamation, the distinct legal systems of the two colonies were retained with Upper Canada becoming referred to as Canada West (with English common law) and Lower Canada as Canada East (with French civil law).
 In Upper Canada, there was opposition to unionization from the Family Compact, while in Lower Canada political and religious leaders reacted against Upper Canada's anti-French measures.

 Main provisions

-The Act established a single parliament with an equal number of seats for each region, now called Canada East and Canada West.
+The act established a single parliament with an equal number of seats for each region, now called Canada East and Canada West.
 Both regions’ debts were consolidated.
 A permanent Civil List was created.
 The French language was banished from official government use.

-The legislation to fuse the two separate colonies into one functioning unit that would operate under one government instead of two separate legislations was brought before the British House of Commons in May 1839.
+The legislation to fuse the two separate colonies into one functioning unit that would operate under one government instead of two separate legislatures was brought before the British House of Commons in May 1839.
 Later the legislation was sent for approval by both Upper and Lower Canada by way of Charles Poulett Thomson.
 He received acceptance of the legislation by both colonies in November and December of the same year.
-The legislation then became in Act in July 1840 when passed by the British Parliament.
-On the 10 of February 1841, it was declared in Montreal, officially marking the beginning of the newly formed Province of Canada.
+The legislation then became an act in July 1840 when passed by the British Parliament.
+On 10 February 1841, it was declared in Montreal, officially marking the beginning of the Province of Canada.
 The capital was moved to Kingston.

 One of the main provisions of the act was establishing a single parliament with an equal number of seats per region.
 Canada West, with its 450,000 inhabitants, was represented by 42 seats in the Legislative Assembly, the same number as the more populated Canada East, with 650,000 inhabitants.
 The French-Canadian majority, as well as numerous anglophones, considered this an injustice.
 In Lower Canada, Louis-Joseph Papineau demanded representation by population and the recall of the union the minute he entered the new parliament of the united Canadas.
 Debts from Upper and Lower Canada were also combined and transferred to the Province of Canada.

 The granting of responsible government to the colony is typically attributed to reforms in 1848 (principally the effective transfer of control over patronage from the governor to the elected ministry).
 The reforms resulted in the appointment of the second Baldwin-Lafontaine government that quickly removed many of the disabilities on French-Canadian political participation in the colony.